 Studying the population data and distribution of the seals over time will provide a first step in understanding how they’re coping with a changing environment and what they need, Moreland says.

 “We’re living in a changing time, and we need all the players we can get to protect our resources,” says Tom Gray, a tribal representative who hunts Eastern Bering Sea belugas with nets and has used his knowledge to help Castellote’s team catch the endangered Cook Inlet whales briefly to attach sensors with suction cups.

 When Gray was growing up in Nome, Alaska, “there were no ships going past us toward the Northwest Passage.
 Now there are hundreds a year and it’s projected that before long there will be a thousand,” he says.

 “Alaska has beluga whales, moose, caribou, all these unique animals, and it’s like a mystique, something we talk about and love, and we’re right in the middle of it,” he says.

 But amid the increased development and the whales’ persistent struggles, and despite scientists’ efforts over the past few decades, “I don’t think our people have the tools to keep these populations healthy.
 We’re losing the battle, and once they’re gone, it’s over.
 We need scientists and innovators to protect these animals so we don’t lose them.”

-Lead video courtesy of NOAA.
+Lead image: A bearded seal (photo courtesy of NOAA).
 This story was originally published on Feb.
 19, 2020.